Macedonian Ruins

 * respect (phobeo) her husband

 I used the word "invited" because we have the free will not to do these things (see Martha, Martha).
-"Invited" because if we do we will find them to be a source of God's joy in us.
+We are "Invited" because if we do, we will find them to be a source of God's joy in us.
 This will not be easy.
 These things are asked of us because they go against/expose our fallen nature.
+Read "The Potter's Right—Our Mark" for insights into this fallen nature.

-Notice there are no commands such as "mothers love your children" since for the most part that comes naturally.
-However, holding your husband ahead of your children is not natural, even though it is a requirement for experiencing Yeshua's joy and in the best interest of the children.
+Notice there are no commands such as "Mothers love your children" since that comes naturally for the most part.
+However, holding your husband ahead of your children is not natural, even though it is a requirement for experiencing Yeshua's joy and in the children's best interest.

-At the outset of the first marriage, God makes a point of emphasizing the principle of leaving, or forsaking, the parents and cling to the spouse.
-Although the verse specifically refers to the husband the commands to the wife would solicit the same effect when followed.
+At the outset of the first marriage, God emphasized the principle of leaving or forsaking the parents and clinging to the spouse.
+Although the verse specifically refers to the husband, the commands to the wife would have the same effect when followed.

 Any wife will know in short order if a husband loves himself or the children more than her.
-She will respond to this by withdrawing or being embittered against him.
+She will respond by withdrawing or becoming embittered against him.

-Any husband will know when the wife esteems her children or her parents more than him and will withdraw and/or lash out in anger against the competition be that her parents or his children.
+Any husband will know when the wife esteems her children or her parents more than him and will withdraw and/or lash out in anger against the competition, be that of her parents or his children.

-If one spouse does not do what the Bible asks the other spouse is not relieved of their obligation to what the Bible requires of them.
-The spouse doing the Word will experience the joy that Yeshua promised.
+If one spouse does not do what the Bible asks, the other spouse is not relieved of their obligation to what the Bible requires of them.
+The spouse who does the Word will experience the joy that Yeshua promised.

 All of this is predicated on the foundation of love: